Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/materials/grease_pencil_shader.rst

 ------

 When enabled, the shader use the stroke component.
-The *Stroke* component control how to render the edit lines.
+The *Stroke* component controls how to render the edit lines.

 Mode Type
    Defines how to display or distribute the output material over the stroke.